whiteducksoftware/cilium-next-level-k8s-networking/README.md

-# Cilium & AKS Workshop Day
+# Cilium Next Level K8s Networking

 This repository contains the material for our Next-level Kubernetes networking ​with Cilium talk.